Table of Contents

-Excessive flaccidity of the supraglottic larynx which leads to sucked in position during inspiration thus producing stridor.
+Excessive flaccidity of the supraglottic larynx leads it to be sucked out of position during inspiration, which can produce stridor.
 This condition manifests at birth and disappears after 2 years of age.
-Laryngoscopy confirms the diagnosis.
+A laryngoscopy confirms the diagnosis.

-Incomplete recanalization of the larynx produces congenital weak cry and airway obstruction.
-Thin webs can be cut through knife or CO2 laser.
+Incomplete recanalization of the larynx produces a congenital weak cry and airway obstruction.
+Thin webs can be cut using a scalpel or CO2 laser.
 Thick webs need excision and placement of dilators.

-This is the dilatation of the laryngeal saccule, the space between the true and false vocal cords.
-It may be internal, external or combined.
-Treatment is excision through endoscopy.
+Laryngocele is the dilatation of the laryngeal saccule, the space between the true and false vocal cords.
+It may be internal, external, or both.
+Treatment involves excision through endoscopy.

 Local Changes in the Larynx

-Trauma to the vocal cords after vocal abuse or misuse leads to the formation of pin head to half pea sized nodules symmetrically on both cords.
-Edema and hemorrhage in the sub mucosal space become nodular after fibrosis.
+Trauma to the vocal cords after vocal abuse or misuse leads to the formation of a pinhead– to half-pea–sized nodules symmetrically located on both cords, or singer’s nodules.
+Edema and hemorrhage in the submucosal space become nodular after fibrosis.
 Hoarseness, vocal fatigue, and pain in the neck after prolonged use of the voice are symptoms of laryngeal nodules.

 These singer’s/screamer’s nodules can be managed conservatively through resting the voice and speech therapy, as well as by educating patients on the cause.
-Otherwise, excision can be done under operating microscopy.
-Professional singers and people who have a lot of vocal demands are often affected by nodules.
+Otherwise, excision can be done under an operating microscope.
+Professional singers and individuals with significant vocal demands are often affected by nodules.

-Finger-like projections called polyps are often formed after vocal abuse or misuse mostly in adult and old age.
-It can also occur after some allergic response or smoking.
+Finger-like projections called polyps are often formed after vocal abuse or misuse, mostly in adulthood and old age.
+They can also occur after certain allergic responses or as a result of smoking.

-Patient presents with hoarseness; if the polyp is large, it can even lead to stridor or intermittent choking.
-It is managed by surgical excision followed by speech therapy.
+Patients usually present with hoarseness.
+If the polyp is large, it can lead to stridor or intermittent choking.
+Vocal polyps are managed by surgical excision followed by speech therapy.

 Vocal misuse in which laryngeal cartilages rub against each other leads to ulceration and granuloma formation.
 Patients usually complain of hoarseness and discomfort in the throat.
-Ulcer is visible on the examination.
+An ulcer is visible on examination.

-Granulomas are produced after prolonged endotracheal intubation or after injury to the vocal processes during intubation.
-Mucosal ulceration initially produced is followed by granuloma formation and produces hoarseness and even dyspnea.
-Voice rest and endoscopic removal is recommended.
+Granulomas can result after prolonged endotracheal intubation or after an injury to the vocal processes during intubation.
+The mucosal ulceration which is initially produced is followed by granuloma formation and produces hoarseness and even dyspnea.
+Resting the voice and endoscopic removal are recommended.

 Juvenile papillomas mostly occur in infants and children.
-These are usually viral in origin and multiple in number producing hoarseness and stridor.
-Local examination shows glistening white irregular growths, which may be pedunculated or sessile and bleed easily.
+These are usually viral in origin and multiple in number, producing hoarseness and stridor.
+Local examination shows glistening-white irregular growths, which may be pedunculated or sessile, and usually, bleed easily.

-Management: Complete excision, cryotherapy, microelectrocautery, or CO2 laser are various treatment options.
+Complete excision, cryotherapy, micro-electrocautery, or CO2 laser are the various treatment options.

 Chondroma: Tumor of the Cartilages